CMP Integrations Slowing You Down? A Holistic IoT Connectivity Management Platform Is the Answer

 These integrations take time, and cost money.
 And yet without them, you can’t run your business.
 Let’s think about a practical example.
 At floLIVE, we provide our web portal for customer’s view, allowing users to log in and see a list of all of their SIMs, discovering at a glance which are connected or disconnected, which billing plans the devices are on, and whether consumption is up to date.
 The customer can also make changes directly from the web portal, and see impact in real-time.
 All this is only possible because we offer a holistic connectivity management platform which includes native core network, billing, SIM management all under the same roof.

 In order to get this information, our connectivity management platform needs to pull this IoT data from various systems, not only SIM management, but also BSS to understand the billing and rating system involved, for example to identify that the SIM in question is on an 100MB per month package, and whether it’s prepaid or postpaid.
-The platform also collects data from the core – checking that the SIM is connected and active to the right operator in the correct region.
+The platform also collects data from the core – checking that the SIM card is connected and active to the right operator in the correct region.
 If the customer wants to activate a device, or suspend the data package – this also needs to be done from the core.
 A lot of information is derived from these systems, and can’t happen with a thin connectivity management platform, unless all of the integrations are accurate and in place.

 Integrations take time, and yet time is the last thing you want to give